Self-persuasion: Cognitive Dissonance

 The amount of dissonance, and the corresponding mental distress relies on two basic factors: 1) the importance of the cognitions, where the greater the personal value of the elements is, the greater the resulting level of dissonance.
-For example, a matter involving cutting funding for schools in order to cut taxes will have wide-ranging amounts of dissonance between a parent and a nonparent.; 2) the ratio of the cognitions, where the relationship between dissonant and consonant elements vary in proportion.
+For example, a matter involving cutting funding for schools to cut taxes will have wide-ranging amounts of dissonance between a parent and a nonparent.; 2) the ratio of the cognitions, where the relationship between dissonant and consonant elements vary in proportion.
 In the school example, a parent, a potential parent, and a person who has decided to never have children will view the scenario differently, since the weight of what is desirable (consonant) and what is undesirable (dissonant) differs between those affected by the decision.

 Other Work on the Theory

-While Festinger first conceptualized the theory, there have been others with different or will you like it to the nicer encouragement slightly different views regarding what causes dissonance.
+While Festinger first conceptualized the theory, there have been others with different, or will you like it to the nicer encourage slightly different views regarding what causes dissonance.
 In one interpretation, drive is a key factor, “Dissonance theory, in general, concerns the relationship between various cognitions.
 The theory posits the existence of a drive-like motivation to maintain consistency among relevant cognitions”(p.
 465).

 One of Festinger's rivals, as referred by many - Daryl J. Bem offers his alternative to the theory and calls it self-perception.
-Bem emphasizes the following ideas of social input, and socialization.
-“Self-awareness, one’s ability to respond differently to his own behavior and its controlling variables, is a product of social interaction”(p.
+Bem emphasizes the following ideas of social input and socialization.
+“Self-awareness, one's ability to respond differently to his behavior and its controlling variables, is a product of social interaction”(p.
 199).
 And, “again, it is evident that self-awareness is a set of behaviors which must be learned from a socializing community that sets up the necessary contingencies of reinforcement for establishing the discriminations”(p.
 217).

-Arguably, when examining Festinger's and Bem's theories, Miller (1995) addresses a few curious questions: “How closely and accurately do people actually examine their own behaviors?
-Are both theories comparable in the degree, accuracy or level of self-awareness they require?
+Arguably, when examining Festinger's and Bem's theories, Miller (1995) addresses a few curious questions: “How closely and accurately do people examine their behaviors?
+Are both theories comparable in the degree, accuracy, or level of self-awareness they require?
 How necessary is self-evaluation on a conscious level for either or both theories?”(p.
 8).